mwhittaker/quoracle/README.md

 Formally, we say a read quorum (or write quorum) q is _f-resilient_ if despite the failure of any f nodes, q still forms a read quorum (or write quorum).
 A strategy is f-resilient if it only selects f-resilient quorums.
-By default, we `strategy` returns 0-resilient quorums.
+By default, `strategy` returns 0-resilient quorums.
 We can pass in the `f` argument to get more resilient strategies.